ccallawa/alyvix_doc/test_case_building/editor_script_mgmt.rst

 they become very long.

 When you insert or replace a test case object with a section in the scripting panel, the color will become dark green to indicate it is a section.
+A link icon |link-icon| will appear, and clicking on it will load that section in the scripting panel.

 .. note::